 Privacy Framework is composed of three parts: The Core, Profiles, and Implementation Tiers.

 The Core is a set of privacy protection activities that are to be implemented across an organization.
 There are five functions:

 - Identify: Develop an organizational understanding to manage privacy risk which involves risk assessment.

 - Govern: Implement an organizational governance structure which involves identifying legal/regulatory requirements, and understanding organizational risk tolerance.

 - Control: Implement appropriate activities to enable organizations manage data and privacy risks.

 - Communicate: Implement appropriate activities to communicate within organization, to have a reliable understanding about how data are processed.

 The above functions aid an organization in managing privacy risk by understanding and managing data processing, enabling risk management decisions, and improving by learning from previous activities.
 They are also used to manage privacy risks arising from data processing and to manage privacy risks associated with privacy breaches.

-Implementation provides a point of reference on how an organization views privacy risk, whether it has sufficient processes and resources in place to manage the risk.
-With addition of GDPR and CCPA it is essential to be compulsorily complaint to protect consumers.
-An organization can use the Implementation Tiers to communicate with stakeholders on whether it has sufficient resource and processes in place to achieve its Target Profile.
+The implementation provides a point of reference on how an organization views privacy risk, whether it has sufficient processes and resources in place to manage the risk.
+With the addition of GDPR and CCPA it is essential to be compulsorily complaint to protect consumers.
+An organization can use the Implementation Tiers to communicate with stakeholders on whether it has sufficient resources and processes in place to achieve its Target Profile.